 TECH PROJECTS

-BUTCHER - M.E.A.T
+BUTCHER

-BUTCHER is an open source solution for converting audio signal data into meaningful data that can be used by many different types of external devices (lights, lasers, projectors) to create audio-reactive environments.
+BUTCHER is an open source system for converting audio signal data into meaningful data that can be used by different types of external devices (lights, lasers, projectors) to create audio-reactive environments.
 Instead of each singular device having its own processing node, BUTCHER pushes the work upstream and allows external devices to share one processing node over a shared network.

 On December 9th, 2025 M.E.A.T. partnered with The Goat Farm Arts Center to debut the system on a public show co-headlined by ATOTAL (Franck Vigroux).
 BUTCHER was tested with two live performers (DJs) in a warehouse filled with instillations, lasers, laptops, and more.

-NUMINA - M.E.A.T
+NUMINA

-Interactive AI powered experience
+Interactive AI powered experience developed with M.E.A.T.

 Blending art and machine intelligence, NUMINA offers an introspective, otherworldly encounter.
 Using a microphone and hand gestures, participants respond to prompts that are transcribed and processed by a locally running language model.
 The system reveals a personalized fortune and aura color, transforming speech and memory into a digital reflection of the self.